 Image credit: Magnet

 ‘Never start a kitchen renovation without a budget and plan in mind,’ says Hayley Simmons at Magnet.
 ‘Even if you have the money to splash out, having a set figure and keeping what you need from your renovation in mind can help avoid overspending.’
-Avoid temptation to keep adding to the list!
+Avoid the temptation to keep adding to the list!
 A set, accurate budget from the beginning will keep you on track.

 18. Not reworking the layout